sara-kahankova/negative-precedent-bert/README.md

-# Research Project: Setting Up the ECHR Outcome Corpus
+# Thesis Project: Negative Precedent Prediction

-Welcome to the repository for the ECHR Outcome Corpus research project.
-This guide will walk you through the steps needed to set up the code and start working with the dataset.
+Welcome to the repository for the Negative Precedent Prediction research project.

+## Introduction of the project

+This project explores the use of Large Language Models ("LLMs") for predicting legal outcomes, focusing on cases from the European Court of Human Rights.
+Building on previous work by Valvoda et al. (2023), the study aims to improve the accuracy of negative precedent prediction, which has lagged behind positive precedent prediction.
+The research employs various LLM architectures, including BERT and Llama 3, to investigate whether increasing model size can enhance prediction performance.

 ## Get Started